Dog training and boarding at All Dogs Unleashed

 What Should I Tell My Vet After My Dogs Have Been Fighting?

 Let your vet know the frequency, duration, and nature of the fights, including whether any puncture wounds occurred and which dog was typically the initiator.
 Pain from an undiagnosed condition like arthritis or a thyroid imbalance can trigger sudden aggression, so a physical exam helps rule out medical causes.
+Sharing this information also helps your vet and your trainer at All Dogs Unleashed coordinate care more effectively.

 Can Children Safely Live in a Home Where Two Dogs Have Been Fighting?

 Children can continue living with dogs that have a history of fighting, provided that strict management protocols are in place and adult supervision is consistent.
 Dogs that are tense with each other are statistically more likely to redirect that tension onto a nearby child, so temporary separation during high-risk moments is essential.
+All Dogs Unleashed strongly recommends professional guidance before assuming the situation is stable enough for unsupervised interaction around kids.

 Ready to Get Started with All Dogs Unleashed?

-Call (972) 484-3647 (Carrollton) or (214) 807-1462 (Dallas/Ervay) to speak with our team directly.
-Reach out today and let’s talk about how we can help.
+Call (972) 484-3647 (Carrollton); (214) 807-1462 (Dallas/Ervay) to speak with our team directly.

 Related News